-Colorado School of Traditional Chinese Medicine (CSTCM) is certified by the U.S. Department of Education to participate in the Title IV Student Aid Programs including Stafford, Grad PLUS, and alternative student loans.
+Colorado School of Traditional Chinese Medicine (CSTCM) is certified by the U.S. Department of Education to participate in the Title IV Student Aid Programs including Direct Loans, Grad PLUS, and alternative student loans.
 To be eligible for federal student aid at CSTCM, students must submit a Free Application for Federal Student Aid (FAFSA), be enrolled at least half-time (six credit hours a week minimum) and comply with all CSTCM academic procedures and guidelines.
 Financial aid recipients are required to meet Satisfactory Academic Progress (SAP) as outlined in the Student Handbook.

 What You Should Know About Taking Out Student Loans